David Johnson Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 - Johnson did not record a rush attempt in last week's game versus the 49ers.

-- Over his last three outings, Johnson has rushed for 24 yards on six carries (8.0 ypg), with zero touchdowns.
+- Over his last three outings, Johnson has 24 rushing yards (8.0 per game) on six carries.

 Johnson's Houston Teammates